Psianturi/ft-claiming-service/README.md

 ## Configuration

-The service uses a dynamic configuration loader.
+The service uses a dynamic configuration loader based on the `NEAR_ENV` environment variable.

 ### 1. Testnet Configuration (`src/config.ts`)